 The property is located on one of the City's primary commercial corridors and the surrounding uses predominantly include multi-tenant commercial centers.
-Existing businesses in these surrounding commercial centers consist of a variety of restaurants/bars, grocery store, regional shopping centers (The Lab, The Camp, South Coast Plaza), general retail, medical and general offices, and hotels.
-The nearest residentially zoned property (R3; Multi-Family Residential District) is approximately 300 feet away across Paularino Avenue located northeast from the subject property.
+Existing businesses in these surrounding commercial centers consist of a variety of restaurants/bars, grocery store, pharmacy, massage and beauty parlors, general retail, medical and general offices, fitness gym, and automotive repair.
+The nearest residentially zoned properties (R2-HD; Multi-Family Residential High Density and R3; Multi-Family Residential District) are located to the north approximately 300 feet away from the subject property.
+The existing residences and the proposed storefront location are further separated by the subject property's parking lot as well as commercially zoned (CL) properties on Wells Place/Cabrillo Street.